 Why and How To Pair Chocolate With Wine?

-The first thing to assess before jumping to pairing your milk chocolate with a full-body Syrah is who to pair chocolate with wine.
+The first thing to assess before jumping to pairing your milk chocolate with a full-body Syrah is why to pair chocolate with wine.
 There are a few simple rules to follow to make sure your experiment doesn’t end with a fail.

 The first thing to think of is the type of chocolate you enjoy.
-Is it a sweetest white chocolate?
+Is it a sweet white chocolate?
 A dry red would make an awful combination.
 Perhaps a sweet dessert wine is a better choice, especially if it’s a white wine.

 Milk chocolate goes better with red wines, but you’ll still have to choose a sweet dessert wine.
 Fortified wines such as Madeira, Marsala, and Port are other great choices.